Everson Maciel: Playing career

 In 2003, he signed with Negeri Sembilan in Malaysia where he won the FA Cup scoring the winning goal at first overtime.
 Playing for Negeri Everson scored 12 goals and had 14 assists.
 In 2004, he came back to the US and was signed by the Western Mass Pioneers where he had a successful rookie season, despite the fact the Pioneers failed to reach the postseason.
 He recorded six goals and added two assists, which earned him into USL Second Division All-League team.
 In the 2005 season he led the club to its first Regular Season Championship, while tallying five goals and recording four assists throughout the season.
 He was named into second All-League team for the second consecutive time.
-During the club's playoff run Maciel helped bring the Pioneers back twice in the two-game aggregate score series against Wilmington Hammerheads, scoring both equalizers in the second leg after a 1-0 loss on the road in the opener, sending the club to its second championship game appearance on a 3-2 aggregate victory.
-In the finals match the Pioneers faced the Charlotte Eagles, where the game finished as a 2-2 draw which brought the match into penalties.
+During the club's playoff run Maciel helped bring the Pioneers back twice in the two-game aggregate score series against Wilmington Hammerheads, scoring both equalizers in the second leg after a 1–0 loss on the road in the opener, sending the club to its second championship game appearance on a 3-2 aggregate victory.
+In the finals match the Pioneers faced the Charlotte Eagles, where the game finished as a 2–2 draw which brought the match into penalties.
 Unfortunately Western were edged out of the title despite Maciel's conversion on his shot.

 Throughout his tenure with the Pioneers, Maciel would continue on making an impact despite the fact club struggled reach the postseason for two consecutive seasons.
 For four years straight he was selected into the All-League team.
 In the 2008 season he helped Western reach the playoffs for the first time in two years.
-In the quarterfinal match they were defeated by eventual champions Cleveland City Stars by a score of 4-2.
+In the quarterfinal match they were defeated by eventual champions Cleveland City Stars by a score of 4–2.
 Maciel subsequently retired from soccer after his contract expired with the Western.

 Since retiring from outdoor soccer, Maciel has returned to playing futsal.
 He joined Massachusetts-based Safira FC in 2011, and in 2021 was named to the United States national futsal team for the 2021 CONCACAF Futsal Championship.

 Coaching career

 In 2005 Maciel founded the Everson Soccer Academy which provides coaching services to local soccer clubs in the New Haven CT area.
 Everson Soccer Academy coaches over 12,000 young players ranging from ages 2.5 to 18.
 In addition to this, he also is the owner of Ginga FC a premier soccer club.
-In 2021, Maciel was hired by Sacred Heart Academy (Hamden, Connecticut) as its girl's soccer head coach.
+In 2021, Maciel was hired by Sacred Heart Academy (Hamden, Connecticut) as its girls' soccer head coach.